 I do, all classes are once a week.

-All Painting Lessons are a minimum of two hours long.
+All Lessons are a minimum of two hours long.
 I prefer students be at least 10 years old to work in Acrylic and 12 years old to work in Oils.
-These private lessons run $40 per session.
+These private lessons run $65 each and I ask that you commit to a curriculum of 4 lessons up front.

 For the first class, I provide all of the materials because art supplies are an investment and I want to make sure that we are a good fit for each other.
 I will give the guardian/student a list of supplies to obtain that should carry them through the first month of lessons and we will slowly expand from their based on the individuals needs and talent.